BSC-CNS-EAPM/horus/README.md

 ## Linux

-1. Download the latest Linux release from the [releases page]()
+1. Download the latest Linux release from the [releases page](https://github.com/NBDsoftware/horus/releases/latest)
-2. Install the .deb/.rpm depending on your distro
+2. Install the .deb depending on your distro
-3. Run the application by executing the `horus` command:
+3. Run the application by executing the `horus` command or opening the Horus icon:

    ```
    horus